spring-epfl/hippiepug/docs/source/intro.rst

 Getting started
 ===============

-You can install the library from Github by cloning the repo, and running the following command from the cloned folder:
+You can install the library directly from Github by running the following command from the cloned folder:

 .. code-block::  bash

-   pip install -e git+<github_url>
+   pip install -e git+git@github.com:bogdan-kulynych/hippiepug.git#egg=hippiepug

 To run the tests, execute: